flutter/flutter/specs/style.md

-If you come across a node that doesn't have an assigned RenderNode, then create one, placing it in the appropriate place in the RenderTree tree, after any nodes marked isGhost=true, with ownerLayoutManager pointing to the parent RenderNode's layoutManager, and then, if autoreap is false on the ownerLayoutManager, mark it "isNew".
+If you come across a node that doesn't have an assigned RenderNode, then create one, placing it in the appropriate place in the RenderTree tree, after any nodes marked isGhost=true, with ownerLayoutManager pointing to the parent RenderNode's layoutManager, if it has one, and, if it has one and autoreap is false on that layout manager, mark the new node "isNew".
+(This means that when a node is marked isNew, the layout manager has already laid out at least one frame.)

 For each element, if the node's needsManager is true, call getLayoutManager() on the element, and if that's not null, and if the